How Hard Is the DAT? A 2026 Difficulty Guide for Students

 Is the DAT harder than the MCAT?

-Most students spend 250–400 hours over several months.
+Most students spend 250–400 hours preparing over several months.

 Helpful Resources for Your DAT Journey